10th Feb 2018

 “Cliché but, any parting words?”

 “To rape victim/survivors, it was not your fault, it is not your fault, it will never ever be your fault…regardless of what you were wearing, who you were with, where you went, that you were drunk/high, that you trusted the person, that you changed your mind on consensual sex…you are not to blame!
 I think one thing that causes victims to not speak out is the shame and guilt associated with rape.
 But, I believe that one person’s story could be the glimmer of hope another is looking for.
-Nairobi Women’s – Gender Violence Recovery Center offers free counseling to victims of gender-based violence in case they need assistance.
+Nairobi Women’s – Gender Violence Recovery Centre offers free counseling to victims of gender-based violence in case they need assistance.
 I may not have started counseling early but the sooner one goes the better.
 As to family and friends of victims, be there.
 I know it’s hard when a bad encounter happens closer home but that is when we need you most.
 We notice when you start treating us different but pity is the last thing we want.
 Also, cultivate open relationships with those close to you so they can have someone to confide in.
-To society, rape knows no age, race, gender or whatever, it can happen to anyone, anywhere, anytime.
+To society, rape knows no age, race, gender, or whatever, it can happen to anyone, anywhere, anytime.
 I think the moment we start looking at rape as such as opposed to something that only happens to ‘those ones’, the stigma will be reduced.
 Don’t wait until it happens to you or someone you know to act.
 Everyone should listen to Till It Happens to You by Lady Gaga.
 My rapist may have taken my dignity, he may have taken my sense of security, he may have taken my peace of mind, but he did not take my spirit and my voice.
 I am yet to get justice but by the look of things, God will have the final say.”
-She chews through the last pieces of pineapple, and I silently trumpet, knowing how angry my lady in shagz frowns when you leave a thing on the plate.

 We head to clear our bill, well I won’t say who cleared it lest my reader gets jealous, but as we waited for the balance, I pointed back to the large painting.
 It was the moment of truth.